 Nuffield’s aim is to continually deliver cooperative learning through our extensive globalised agricultural network, and this will remain unchanged.
-Nuffield will deliver the same high-quality and valuable scholarship experience with international leaders and agribusiness that more than 450 scholars have enjoyed previously.
+Nuffield is committed to ensuring the same high-quality and valuable scholarship experience with international leaders and agribusiness that more than 485 scholars have enjoyed previously.
 We want applicants to be as confident about applying as we are confident in developing highly educational and enriching group travel programs.
 We have adapted our scholarship programs throughout the COVID-19 pandemic and other unexpected events.

 Nuffield is also offering greater access to online learning, with virtual connections to the global alumni network, agribusiness professional speakers and the ability to prepare in advance of research travel to make stronger linkages and better utilise the overall travel experience.
 These have been implemented in 2020 and 2021 with virtual GFPs showcasing primary industries in countries including Kenya, The Netherlands, Brazil and Ireland.
 There will also be a focus on communication skills and personal and professional development as part of the scholarship journey.

 7. Why is 2023 the year to do a scholarship?

 A Nuffield Scholarship is unique opportunity to explore the world to find new best practices, ideas and resources to carry back home.
 Scholars are renowned as being able to embrace change, being versatile and seeking innovative ideas – all of which are quality traits during uncertain times.
 This recent period has been extraordinary, so there has never been a better time to research how the world has changed, and how agriculture can adapt to complex food supply chains, trade restrictions and consumer behaviour going forward.

 8. How do I apply?

 Review all pages under “How to Apply” on this website to understand the scholarship commitments.

-In 2021, proceed to the “Apply Now” section of this website to download the application form.
+Proceed to the “Apply Now” section of the website and register interest to download the application form.